openturns/openturns/python/doc/theory/meta_modeling/orthonormal_polynomials.rst

 +-----------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Furthermore, two families of orthonormal polynomials with respect to *discrete* probability distributions are available, namely the so-called Charlier and Krawtchouk polynomials:
+Furthermore, two families of orthonormal polynomials with respect to discrete  distribution are well-known and detailed in the Table below.

 +----------------------------------+-------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Ortho. poly.                     | :math:`P_n(x)`                                                                            | Probability mass function                                                                                      | Recurrence coefficients :math:`(a_n,b_n,c_n)`                                                                                                                                                                           |